 While LGBT people can live normally among us without having to worry that they will be stoned to death if they were to walk down the street hand-in-hand, they still lack many of the legal rights that non-LGBT people have.

 Same-sex relationships are not recognised under the law and it’s evident in many areas from not being able to be legally married (Section 12 of the Women’s Charter) and having kids to issues with housing and assets distribution after death.

-Just last year, a couple lost their BTO because their marriage was voided, and all because the man went for a sex change, rendering their same-sex marriage invalid.
+In 2017, a couple lost their BTO because their marriage was voided. and all because the man went for a sex change, rendering their same-sex marriage invalid.

-I personally know a gay man who had to go through the trouble of flying overseas, paying six-digit sums for assisted reproduction, marrying the surrogate mother then divorcing her, just so he can legally have kids of his own.
-Such are the lengths that LGBT people have to go to for something that is seemingly so ‘normal’ for non-LGBT people.
+I personally know a gay man who had to go through the trouble of flying overseas, paying six-digit sums for assisted reproduction, marrying the surrogate mother then divorcing her, just so that he could be legally recognised as the father to his biological children.
+Such are the lengths that LGBT people have to go to for something that is so normal for non-LGBT people.

-Then, there’s the much-contested Section 377A of Singapore’s Penal Code, which prohibits two men from having sex with each other, regardless of whether it’s done in public or private.
+Then, there’s the much-contested Section 377A of Singapore’s Penal Code, which prohibits two men from having sex with each other, even if it’s done in private.
 Although this law hasn’t been actively enforced, with only nine people convicted under this provision between 2007 and 2013.